-3. A "housing surge" strategy and by-name list.
+3. A "housing surge" strategy and by-name list to better serve people living in unsheltered locations.

 COVID-19 has presented new and urgent health and safety needs that necessitate expedited and efficient processes to rehouse people experiencing homelessness swiftly.
 In addition, the pandemic has generated a combination of political will, unprecedented collaboration within communities, and an influx of resources, all of which create an ideal environment for deploying a strategy that has proven successful in similar situations: the "housing surge."